emmanueljs1/nbe/NbE.lagda.md

 later be reified in a different context than it was created.
 Consider the reification of a semantic object `f` with type `(S → T) → U`:

-    ↓⁽ˢ⃗ᵗ⁾⃗ᵘ f = λx. ↓ˢ⃗ᵗ (f(a)) , where a = ↑ᵘ x
+    ↓⁽ˢ  ⃕ ᵗ⁾  ⃕ ᵘ f = λx. ↓ˢ  ⃕ ᵗ (f(a)) , where a = ↑ᵘ x

 The inner reification evaluates further:

-    ↓ˢ⃗ᵗ (f(a)) = λy. ↓ᵗ (f(a)(b)) , where b = ↑ˢ y
+    ↓ˢ  ⃕ ᵗ (f(a)) = λy. ↓ᵗ (f(a)(b)) , where b = ↑ˢ y

-Herein lies our problem: when we reflected `x` into our meta language, we had to use some context `Γ` to produce the Agda expression `a` with (presumably), the type `Nf T Γ`.
-Later, when we reify `f(a)(b)`, we will arrive at a term that is possibly using the variable `x`, but we are now in a different context, `Γ, y:S`.
+This example showcases the problem: when we reflected `x` into our meta language, we had to (presumably) use some context `Γ` to produce the Agda expression `a` with the type `Nf T Γ`.
+But later, when we reify `f(a)(b)`, we will get a term that is possibly using the variable `x`, but the term is now in a different context: `Γ, y:S`.

 This suggests that we need to generalize our reflection of terms in the object language over all contexts, so that at reification we can use a different context than the one that was used at reflection.

 It will be the case that we can only actually reify a semantic object using a context that is an extension of the context used when that semantic object was reflected into the meta language (and with the example above, the reason is clear: our algorithm would otherwise not produce a term that is well-typed).

-We introduce liftable normal and neutral terms to address this.
+We introduce _liftable_ normal and neutral terms to address this.
 These are normal/neutral terms that are generalized over contexts.
-Because we cannot apply _any_ context to a liftable normal/neutral term, we will need a placeholder value for some contexts.
+That said, because we cannot apply _any_ context to a liftable normal/neutral term, we will need a placeholder value for some contexts.

 ```agda